-The CIRIA 'Culvert Design and Operation Guide' (2010) is the primary source of information in the UK regarding culvert hydraulics, and the ICM helpfiles refer to the relevant equations and tables associated with culvert inlets in the guide.
+The CIRIA 'Culvert, Screen and Outfall Manual' (2019) is the primary source of information in the UK regarding culvert hydraulics, and many of the modelling program helpfiles refer to the relevant equations and tables associated with culvert inlets in the guide.
 The guide presents information that is based on research conducted in the US by the National Bureau of Standards (NBS) under the sponsorship of the Bureau of Public Roads (now the Federal Highways Administration, FHWA), dating back to 1955.